nexusformat/definitions/manual/source/datarules.rst

 .. warning:: Discouraged:
    See this method: :ref:`Design-FindPlottable-NIAC2014`.

-This method is to define an attribute of the data itself :index:`called <axes (attribute)>` *axes*.
+This method defines an attribute of the data field :index:`called <axes (attribute)>` *axes*.
 The ``axes`` attribute contains the names of each :index:`dimension scale <dimension; dimension scales>`